Procedure Supply and Supplier Evaluation

 For various reasons, it can be decided to replace a current supplier or look for a new supplier.

-Often test order is first placed to assess the quality of the products.
-There is also the possibility to the new supplier.
+Often test order is first placed to assess the of the products.
+There is also the possibility to audit the new supplier.
 This depends on the supplier and the products / services which they will deliver.

 When adopting a new supplier, the follow are looked at: